 (4) establishes that removal would result in exceptional and extremely unusual hardship to the alien’s spouse, parent, or child who is a citizen of the United States or an alien lawfully admitted for permanent residence.

 First and foremost, our legal team at Mubarak Law is committed to assert any possible defenses to removability.
 Since the risk of facing deportation can pose a threat to you and your loved ones, it is our focus to protect your rights and fight in your best interest.
-If our fight is successful, the deportation/removal case will be terminated by the court, and the process of removal cancelled.
+If our fight is successful, the deportation case will be terminated by the court, and the process of removal cancelled.
 Otherwise, the government will establish removability, and the individual will be ordered removed from the United States.
-For this reason, it is essential to have a highly experienced attorney represent you throughout removal proceedings.
+For this reason, it is essential to have a highly experienced attorney represent you throughout the proceedings.

 Right to appeal:

-If you need help with any type of immigration matter or need additional information regarding Removal Proceedings, please do not hesitate to call us today at (407) 502-3000.
+If you need help with any type of immigration matter or need additional information regarding deportation, please do not hesitate to call us today at (407) 502-3000.
 You may also fill out our online form and we will get back to you shortly.
 We have a 24-hour emergency service and offer a free initial phone consultation.
 We can assist you in English, Arabic and Spanish.

 August 26, 2016